nedRad88/SCALAR/docker-compose-ReadMe.txt

     volumes:
       - >>local_path_volume<<:/local/data

-5. spark-master and worker service:
+5. spark-master service:
-  In Spark-master and worker set up the environment variable to align the timezone of the container with the timezone of the host.
+  In Spark-master set up the environment variable to align the timezone of the container with the timezone of the host.

+    environment:
+      TZ: "Europe/Paris"

+6. worker service:
+  In worker service set up the volume where Spark will store temporary files during computation.
+  Set up the environment variable to align the timezone of the container with the timezone of the host.

+    volumes:
+      - >>local_path_volume<<:/tmp
     environment:
       TZ: "Europe/Paris"